kingrando/blog/content/zettels/202006301907-JNCIA-Junos-Routing-Fundamentals-Dynamic-Routing.md

 There are two primary classifications of dynamic routing protocols:

-  1. *Interior Gateway Protocols (IGPs)* which operation within a single autonmous system (a network managed by a single entity).
-RIP, IS-IS, and OPSF are examples of IGPs.
+  1. *Interior Gateway Protocols (IGPs)* which operation within a single autonomous system (a network managed by a single entity).
+RIP, IS-IS, and OSPF are examples of IGPs.
   2. *Exterior Gateway Protocols (EGPs)* which operate among different autonomous systems.
 BPG is the only EGP in use today.

 ## Configure OSPF